lvgl/lvgl/docs/details/base-widget/styles/style-properties.rst

 text_decor
 ~~~~~~~~~~

 Set decoration for the text.
-The possible values are `LV_TEXT_DECOR_NONE/UNDERLINE/STRIKETHROUGH`.
+Possible values are `LV_TEXT_DECOR_NONE/UNDERLINE/STRIKETHROUGH`.
 OR-ed values can be used as well.

 .. raw:: html